MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/develop-gateway-plugin.md

 Test your custom gateway plugin DLL by loading it into Windows Admin Center gateway process.

 Windows Admin Center looks for all plugins in a ```plugins``` folder in the Application Data folder of the current machine (using the CommonApplicationData value of the Environment.SpecialFolder enumeration).
 On Windows 10 this location is ```C:\ProgramData\Server Management Experience```.
+If the ```plugins``` folder doesn't exist yet, you can create the folder yourself.

 > [!NOTE]
 > You can override the plugin location in a debug build by updating the "StaticsFolder" configuration value.
 If you're debugging locally, this setting is in the App.Config of the Desktop solution.